SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 2. **What happens:**
    - Each volume in the input directory is rigidly registered to `NZBWF1_J_reoriented`
+   - This will result in every transformed volume having the same orientation and image dimensions and resolution as the reference image.
    - Landmark-based rigid transform is computed first for initialization
    - Final rigid registration refines the alignment
    - Outputs are saved to `ANTsamples/RigidAligned/`